wpilibsuite/allwpilib/README-CMAKE.md

 ## Build Setup

 The WPILib CMake build does not allow in source builds.
 Because the `build` directory is used by Gradle, we recommend a `build-cmake` directory in the root.
 This folder is included in the gitignore.
-We support building with Ninja, other options like Makefiles may be broken.
+We support building with Ninja; other options like Makefiles may be broken.

 Once you have a build folder, run CMake configuration in that build directory with the following command.